-What is a spinal stenosis?
+What is a spinal canal stenosis?

-Women are commonly more affected than men
+Women are more often affected by spinal stenosis than men

 Causes of the spinal canal stenosis